 As a leader in medical technology and solutions, Medtronic stands to benefit from growing healthcare needs as the global population ages.
 The business also benefits from meaningful barriers to entry created by various regulations from the U.S. Food and Drug Administration and other government agencies.

-Thanks to its product innovation and conservative management, the company has increased its dividend for 40 years in a row and last raised its dividend by 7% in 2017.
-Medtronic has compounded its dividend by 16.4% annually over the last two decades, too.
+Thanks to its product innovation and conservative management, the company has increased its dividend for 40 years in a row and last raised its dividend by 8% in June.

 Given the company’s technology leadership and unmatched breadth and scale, Medtronic should be able to continue its dividend growth streak at a high-single-digit rate going forward.
 Investors can learn more about Medtronic’s competitive advantages and business profile here.